 Although the FN was founded by Jean-Marie Le Pen in 1972, the FN first found limited electoral success (approached 10\% of the vote in the National Assembly) in 1986 and 1988.
-During the 1990s, the FN became more ethno-centric in order to expand its base while at the same time building links to labor unions and making use of state netowkrs \citep{schain1999national}.
-Despite FN's stability, their somewhat limited electoral success decline during the mid-2000s as Nicolas Sarkozy and the UMP moved to the right to co-opt some of FN's positions.
+During the 1990s, the FN became more ethno-centric in order to expand its base while at the same time building links to labor unions and making use of state networks \citep{schain1999national}.
+Despite FN's stability, their fortunes declined during the mid-2000s as Nicolas Sarkozy and the UMP moved to the right to co-opt some of FN's positions.
 Problems further arose for the FN as the PS and UMP coordinated actions against the FN.
 This resulted in the FN's poorest electoral performance in 2007 with the party only garnering 4.3\% of the vote in the National Assembly and 10.4\% in the presidential election.

 \par

 Following the late 2000s decline, Jean-Marie retired and his daughter, Marine, became president of the party.
 Marine differs from her father in that she is a professional and is less xenophobic in her speech.
 Essentially, Marine "flaunts the low" \citep{ostiguy2009high} less than her father thus reducing the populist nature of the FN.
 Marine also immediately moved to adapt and re-calibrate the FN to better compete in the party system.
 Part of her reforms included removing extremely xenophobic agendas from the party platform and moving the party to the right \citep{shields2013marine} in a move to "de-demonize" the party \citep{mayer2013jean}.
-After Marine's move to adapt the party, the FN quickly reclaimed much of its lost territory in the 2012 election.
-Unlike the case in Austria, the FN had to become less populist because environmental hostility was higher with due to less permissive institutions.
+After Marine's move to remake the party, the FN quickly reclaimed much of its lost support in the 2012 election.
+Unlike the case in Austria, the FN had to become more inclusive and less populist because of the less permissive electoral environment.

 \par